Ashlyn Harris: North Carolina Tar Heels, 2006–09

 At her first practice back with the Tar Heels in the summer of 2005, Harris tore her right anterior cruciate ligament, which kept her out for the entire 2005 season.
 Despite being hurt, Harris still made the 2006 Atlantic Coast Conference Academic Honor Roll team.

 After recovering from her ACL injury, Harris returned to practice with the Tar Heels in the spring of 2006.
 However, she then tore her left ACL during a training camp with the U-21 Women's National Team in June 2006.
-She was able to make it back in time for the 2006 NCAA Women's Soccer Tournament in November, although she came in as a substitute in every game, a strategy employed by Dorrance.
-She played in all six NCAA Tournament matches, including the championship game against Notre Dame, a 2–1 win for UNC.
+She was able to make it back in time for the 2006 NCAA women's soccer tournament in November, although in a strategy employed by Dorrance, she came in as a substitute each game.
+She played in all six NCAA tournament matches, including the championship game against Notre Dame, a 2–1 win for UNC.
 Harris was named to the 2007 ACC Academic Honor Roll at the end of her sophomore year.

-During the 2007 season, Harris was diagnosed with a torn labrum in her right hip which occurred during a goal kick.
-Harris did not miss any games following the injury and instead switched to mainly using her left leg and dealt with the pain.
+During the 2007 season, Harris was diagnosed with a torn labrum in her right hip, an injury which occurred during a goal kick.
+Harris did not miss any games following the injury and instead chose to deal with the pain and switch to predominantly using her left leg during play.
 Dorrance again employed the two-goalkeeper method, as Harris split time with junior goalkeeper, Anna Rodenbough.
 The two goalkeepers alternated starts and played for half of each game.
 Harris played in 19 games and made 9 starts, playing a total of 1120 minutes.
-She allowed nine goals and recorded 29 saves, giving a 0.763 save percentage.
-UNC lost their match against Notre Dame in the third round of the 2007 NCAA Women's Soccer Tournament on November 24, 2007.
+She conceded nine goals and recorded 29 saves, giving her a 0.763 save percentage.
+UNC lost their match against Notre Dame in the third round of the 2007 NCAA women's soccer tournament on November 24, 2007.

-The 2008 season was the first season where Harris was healthy for the entire season.
-Dorrance again employed Harris in the two-goalkeeper system along with Rodenbough.
+The 2008 season was the first where Harris was healthy for the entire season.
+Dorrance again employed Harris in the two-goalkeeper system alongside Rodenbough.
 Harris played in 27 games and made 13 starts, playing a total of 1233 minutes.
-She allowed nine goals and recorded 28 saves, giving a 0.757 save percentage.
-In the 2008 NCAA Women's Soccer Tournament, Harris appeared in second half of the third round match against Illinois, where she made three saves, as well as the semi-final match against UCLA, where she again made three saves.
+She conceded nine goals and recorded 28 saves (a 0.757 save percentage).
+In the 2008 NCAA women's soccer tournament, Harris appeared in the second half of the third-round match against Illinois, where she made three saves, as well as the semi-final match against UCLA, where she again made three saves.
 She appeared in goal in the championship game against Notre Dame, which UNC won 2–1.

-Harris returned for the 2009 season, the first season in which she did not share the position with another goalkeeper.
-She started all 25 of her appearances for the team, playing a total of 2163 minutes in goal.
-She allowed 10 goals in 25 games, recording 45 saves for a 0.818 save percentage and 0.42 goals against average.
-UNC went on to win the 2009 NCAA Women's Soccer Tournament after a 1–0 win over Stanford in the championship game.
+Harris returned for the 2009 season, the first season in which she did not share the starting position with another goalkeeper.
+She started all 25 of her appearances for the team, playing a total of 2163 minutes.
+She conceded 10 goals in 25 games and recorded 45 saves for a 0.818 save percentage and 0.42 goals against average.
+UNC went on to win the 2009 NCAA women's soccer tournament with a 1–0 win over Stanford in the championship game.